dsanch3z/pokeapi-data/README.md

 - [data/api](data/api): a static copy of the JSON data generated with the above script
 - [data/schema](data/schema): a static copy of the PokeAPI schema generated from the above data
 - [updater](updater): a [Ditto][1] based bot that runs in docker and can update the data stored in this repo
+- [gatsby](gatsby) a folder containing the Gatsby project to create a static site using all this data.
+I was created in this fork.

 # Usage